readthedocs/blog/migrate-configuration-v2.rst

      configuration: docs/conf.py

-Things to pay attention
+Additional help
 -----------------------

-It's worth to mention there are some small differences between the defaults used before and this configuration file.
+There are some small differences between our build defaults and this configuration file template above.
-If the first build fails after making these changes, here is a checklist of items that you should pay attention to while writing your ``.readthedocs.yaml`` file:
+If you notice a build failure after making these changes, here are some things you can check while you tune your ``.readthedocs.yaml`` file:

-* Operating system is changed from Ubuntu 18.04 to Ubuntu 22.04
+* The operating system has changed from Ubuntu 18.04 to Ubuntu 22.04
 * The new Ubuntu 22.04 may not have all the same system dependencies installed.
-  If you need an Ubuntu package that it's not installed in the system, you can use
+  If you need an Ubuntu package that's not installed in the system, you can use
   `build.apt_packages <https://docs.readthedocs.io/en/stable/config-file/v2.html#build-apt-packages>`_
   to install it.
-* Python version is changed from 3.7 to 3.11.
+* The default Python version has changed from 3.7 to 3.11.
-* All the configuration done from the dashboard (:menuselection:`Project Admin --> Advanced Settings --> Default settings`) are ignored when using a configuration file and have to be migrated to this configuration file if you were using any of them.
+* All the configuration done from the dashboard (:menuselection:`Project Admin --> Advanced Settings --> Default settings`) is ignored when using a configuration file.
+These settings have to be migrated to your project's configuration file.

   * ``Documentation type`` is now defined via
     `sphinx <https://docs.readthedocs.io/en/stable/config-file/v2.html#sphinx>`_ or
     `mkdocs <https://docs.readthedocs.io/en/stable/config-file/v2.html#mkdocs>`_,
-    depending which is the documentation tool your project is using.
+    depending on which documentation tool your project is using.
   * ``Requirements file`` is now defined via `python.requirements <https://docs.readthedocs.io/en/stable/config-file/v2.html#requirements-file>`_.
   * ``Python Interpreter`` is now defined via